 Korg B2 vs Yamaha P-125 vs Casio PX-160 – Piano Comparison

 The Korg B2 wasn’t the only model that I checked out.
 I also explored Roland’s new FP10, Casio’s PX-160 and my favorite Yamaha’s P125.
-The standout difference between the Korg B2 and Roland’s new FP10 is the sheer number of extra sounds the Roland model is equipped with; 15 Piano, 16 Electric Piano, 11 Strings, 15 Organ, 15 Pad and 14 other sounds.
-Pretty impressive from Roland, so I am disappointed that Korg have not included more sounds.
-I also prefer Roland’s keyboard action, as per me it is more “natural”.
+The difference between Korg B2 and Roland’s new FP10 is an extended number of extra sounds the Roland model is equipped with: it has 15 voices (B2 has 12).
+But the polyphony is a bit lower – only 96 voices.
+I prefer Roland’s keyboard action (PHA-4 Standard Keyboard with Escapement) and sound engine, as per me it is more “natural”.

 And another thing that I didn’t like in Korg B2 (same as in Korg B1) is lack of dual/split mode, while competitors have it.
 For those of you who don’t know, dual mode splits keyboard into two equal parts and allows to play teacher along with the student with the same sound.
 And split mode does similar thing, but you can assign a voice to each part of the keyboard and play with different voice with each hand.

 The Yamaha P125 is a little more expensive but is more feature rich, it includes more voices, have internal rhythms to play along (Korg doesn’t have any).
 So does the Casio PX-160: though developed back in 2015 it still is very popular because of it’s features and price.
 I think that Casio will release updated model of their PX-160 soon, I’m looking forward to try it.

 Nice feature in PX-160: if you are learning some demo song from the piano internal bank, you can turn off left or right hand of the performance and play it yourself – very useful while studying.